Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Where's the fun aunt of aviation?

-Honestly, I feel like if you'd gotten ladies involved earlier,
+Honestly, I feel like you've gotten ladies in

-Well, in the same way that two brothers took balloons to the next level,
+The science.
+Well, in the same way that two brothers took balloons to the next level, two more

 Vaguely.